kokkos/kokkos-fft/docs/api_reference.rst

 .. note::

-   ``KokkosFFT::<subnamespace>`` are subject to changes which are considered as experimental features or implemententaion details.
+   For the moment, APIs under ``KokkosFFT::distributed`` and ``KokkosFFT::testing`` are subject to changes without warnings which are considered as experimental features.

 FFT Plan
 --------